- Use and disclosure

 - Cancel, amend or correct a registration

 - Confirm identity and assess entitlement to a record held by BDM.
-Proof of identity documents may be validated with the issuing organisation e.g. VicRoads
+We may verify proof of identity documents with the issuing organisation e.g. VicRoads

 - Process and record a point of sale transaction